TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/json-web-tokens/jwt-keycloak.md

 {{< img src="/img/keycloak-jwt/create-api-step-1.png" alt="Create a new HTTP API" width="800px" height="400" >}}

-   - Select JWT in the Authentication mode section.
+   - Scroll to the Authentication mode section and select JWT from the list.
    - Select RSA public Key as JWT Signing method.
    - Add your JSON Web Key Sets (JWKS) URL in the `Public Key` box.
 This can be found through the well-known config endpoint or is typically `https://KEYCLOAK_URL/realms/KEYCLOAK_REALM/protocol/openid-connect/certs`.
    - Add an Identity Source and Policy Field Name.
 The defaults of `sub` and `pol` are fine.